Nobody likes bad news:

 The US began to paint itself into a corner before the nation was founded.
 When the UK became the world’s credit provider at the turn of the 18th century, colonists jumped eagerly onto the bandwagon, borrowing from London bankers with both hands.
 They were English after all, why not?
 The proceeds served to finance removal of the natives- then the stripping of the countryside of anything that could be sold.
 Obligations to repay were expected to fall onto ‘others’ including Europeans who had not yet made their way to the New World and African slaves.

-The colonists quickly learned that once on the credit bandwagon there was no stepping off: that a revolution might sever political ties but not alter the relationship between lender and client or end the mutual dependence of each upon the other.
+The colonists quickly learned that once on the credit bandwagon there was no stepping off: that a revolution might sever political ties but not alter the relationship between lender and client, nor would it end the mutual dependence of each upon the other.
 In the face of diminishing returns, the only way to meet maturing obligations and pay interest was to borrow the necessary funds; to continually add more debt … which has compounded exponentially over the intervening decades to the hundreds of trillions owed collectively by Americans today.
 To insure that obligations are met the government both borrows and spends in the citizens’ place.

 Even as governments promise to cease borrowing they cannot; every penny the government spends acts to service the private sector’s debts as well as its own.
 Far from being productive, industrial economies cannot pay their own way, they require subsidy, all of it borrowed.
 The need for subsidy expands along with the debts taken on and the cost of debt service.
 This in turn leads to ever-increasing expenditures, vast national projects such as highway systems, dams, canals, power grids, telecommunication, wars, social safety nets and space programs … Maginot Lines and tax cuts and bailouts.
 Only governments can borrow at this scale.